niharika2k00/video-hub/java-project-part2/src/main/resources/video_process_success_email.md

 Hey **{{username}}**,

-We are excited to inform you that the image you recently uploaded to our platform **Image Hub** has been successfully processed and are now available in all supported resolutions.
+We are excited to inform you that the video you recently uploaded to our platform **Video Hub** has been successfully processed and is now available in all supported resolutions.
 You can access the files directly from your account.
 If you have any concerns or need further assistance, feel free to reach out to our support team at support@example.com.